We get it. It’s SUPER frustrating.

 Write it down

-And don’t be afraid to write on your sofa as well (pro tip: use chalk — keeps you organized and is easily removed).
+And don’t be afraid to write on your sofa as well (pro tip: use chalk — it keeps you organized and is easily removed).
 Give each panel a name or letter.
 Write it down.
 Add it up.

 Lay it out